slendium/compositor/README.md

   strings, the latter of which are automatically escaped
 * Two-phase mechanism: expensive operations can be aggregated before the (hyper)text is generated
 * Composition-based, does not depend on inheritance or on global state
+* Track the resources (JS/CSS) needed for the components used
 * Reusability of components

 ## Installation